top of page

 How should I prepare myself before coming?

 The preparation for Huachuma is mental.
-Just think about your intention and the questions that you are trying to find an answer to.
+Just think about your intention, questions, and problems you are trying to answer and solve.
 Huachuma does not requier a diet.
 You eat whatever you want.
 If you come with a partner or a spouse, intimacy between you is totally fine.
+For Ayahuasca is a different story.
+Please visit the Ayahuasca page for details.

-I recommend reading all of my books before coming, or at least whatever you can.
+As a part of preparation, I recommend reading all of my books before coming, or at least whatever you can.
 This will give you a good idea about me as a person, my beliefs, and my worldview.
 If you resonate with my words, most likely you will resonate with me and my medicine, because my words, my medicine, and I are ONE.
+Also, through reading, we establish a certain connection through space that can be deepened in person.

 I'm drawn to Huachuma but I'm also curious about Ayahuasca.